vuejs/docs/src/api/application.md

 ## createApp()

+// TODO rework this
+// TODO document that you can pass props to the root component

 In Vue 3, APIs that globally mutate Vue's behavior are now moved to application instances created by the new `createApp` method.
 In addition, their effects are now scoped to that specific application's instance:

 ```js